-The corresponding 21 returns, for fees charged between $\in 10,000$ and $\in 24,999$ across three bands, represents more than one third of the total number of returns.
-Using a 75% midpoint value for each of the three bands results in an average fee charged of $\in 17,250$, see Appendix B - Table 3.
+The corresponding 21 returns, for fees charged between EUR 10,000 and EUR 24,999 across the three bands, represent more than one third of the total number of returns.
+Using a 75% mid-point value for each of the three bands results in an average adjudicator fee charged of EUR 17,250 (see Appendix B - Table 3, of this paper for detail).
 This level of fee of up to circa 5% of the average value in dispute is significantly higher than the 'Low value, low fee' category.
-The higher fees charged would be commensurate with the increase in complexity and additional time required, as could be expected with higher values in dispute.
+The higher fees charged would be commensurate with the increase in the complexity and additional time required, as could be expected with higher values in dispute.